Key Information

 This webinar will be aimed at small animal vets in general practice who regularly see dogs and cats, with a special focus on internal medicine or are particularly interested in clinical/anatomic pathology.
 Delegates will learn what is in there beyond parasitism or allergies when dogs or cats are presented with hypereosinophilia.

-Participants gain access to the webinar for two weeks which allows them to view it at their leisure and convenience as well as review aspects as needed to enhance their learning.
+Our extensive library of recorded webinars are great value for busy practitioners seeking quality CPD at a time of their choice and without leaving home.
+Participants gain access to the webinar for two weeks which allows them to view it at their leisure and convenience as well as review aspects as needed to enhance learning.
+Participants will receive an electronic copy of the slides to support their viewing session and a CPD certificate.

 Members of the BVA Young Vets Network receive a 50% discount on our recorded webinars (subject to availability – ten discounted places available per webinar per year).